lorey/github-stars-by-topic/README.md

 ## Usage

-Just run `python3 main.py` on the command line.
+Install: `$ pip install git+https://github.com/lorey/github-stars-by-topic`

+Then just run: `$ ghst`

 It will ask you for your GitHub credentials to fetch your stars and then do its job.
 The result will be a folder in the main directory that you can copy or save in a GitHub repository for others to browse.

 ## How it works